House I Love

 7. Check the seeds for germination in two or three days.
 Depending on the variety, seeds take from several days to two weeks to germinate.

-8. Monitor progress every day thereafter.
+8. Monitor progress every day after that.
 Spritz the top layer of the paper towel with water if it feels like it has started to dry.

 Dressing a wok with a paper towel